 The present building for Carter's Chapel is in Laurens County, east of Scott, Georgia.
 The original church building was located across the street and was constructed of hand-sawed boards.
 The church, built in 1885, was named for Mrs. Edith Calhoun Carter, one of the first members.

 Scott UMC - This church, begun in 1910, was in Johnson County.
 Their building was erected shortly after the church began.
-In 1919, Scott was head of a circuit of three churches: Scott, Harmony and Oranna with Rev. G. R. Stevens as pastor.
+In 1919, Scott was head of a circuit of three churches: Scott, Harmony, and Oranna with Rev. G. R. Stevens as pastor.
 Scott has been on several circuits but has always been in the Dublin District.
-In 1940, it was part of the Brewton Circuit, in 1943 the Scott-Adrian Circuit and East Dublin in 1984.
+In 1940, it was part of the Brewton Circuit and, in 1943, on the Scott-Adrian Circuit and on the East Dublin Circuit in 1984.